What is bipolar disorder and could I have it?

 Access video psych support

 We're trying to make it as easy and fast as possible for you to access the mental wellbeing support you need.
-PSYCH2U mental wellbeing and navigation services are unique to HCF, giving eligible HCF members* access to video consultations with psychologists, psychiatrists and other allied health professionals.
+PSYCH2U mental wellbeing services are unique to HCF, offering eligible HCF members* access to online video support and navigation to other mental health services as needed.

 First published May 2021